contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ### Chapter 2: Multi-host networking

-There are many solutions, like Contiv, Calico, Weave, Openshift, OpenContrail, Nuage, VMWare, Docker, Kubernetes, Openstack that provide solutions to multi-host container networking.
-In this section we examine Contiv and Docker overlay solutions.
+There are many solutions like Contiv such as Calico, Weave, OpenShift, OpenContrail, Nuage, VMWare, Docker, Kubernetes, OpenStack that provide solutions to multi-host container networking.

+In this section, let's examine Contiv and Docker overlay solutions.

 #### Multi-host networking with Contiv
 Let's use the same example as above to spin up two containers on the two different hosts